 How to Take Control of Emotions

 1. Acknowledge that you can change your emotional reaction.
-You are in charge; you do not have to give into the depression, the anger, or the fear.
+You are in charge; you do not have to give in to the depression, the anger, or the fear.
 Not getting caught up in emotion is your responsibility.
 If you give that responsibility to someone else, then you cannot change anything.
 Often we blame others for how we feel, but this is putting another in control.
 The only thing you can change is your reaction to what comes from outside.
 If you blame your emotions because of what is happening outside of you, you refuse to have the power to change yourself.

 2. Label the emotion.
 When an emotion arises stop for a second and identify what you are feeling (anger, fear, jealousy).
-By labeling it, you diminish the reactivity in the brain which allows you to take a step out of that emotion.
+By labelling it, you diminish the reactivity in the brain which allows you to take a step out of that emotion.
 Put any particular reason for that emotion out of your mind; this prevents building the emotion into a feeling.
 When you label the emotion, you create a separation between you and the particular emotion you are feeling.

 Most of the time we do not have the lucidity to stop and realize what is arising.
 To help this process, slow your breathing.
 Make your exhalations twice as long as your inhalations.
 This is a very calming way to breathe; it may just create that space you need to step out of your emotion.